mAzrnnr/VISUM_Plot_Extraction/ReadMe.md

 ----------------------------
 Tool to generate plots from active scenarios in the Scenario Manager Can generate plots from multiple GPA files
-Modifies Title of Legend based on scenario’s description
+Modifies Title of Legend based on scenarioâ€™s description

 Requirements:
 ---------------------------------